Assessing hierarchies by their consistent segmentations

 As specified above, the subset $\,{\cal N}_s$, specified for a segmentation $s$, is not necessarily unique; see Figures \ref{fig:hierarchy-disj-compl} and \ref{fig:hierarchy-segm-examp}(c,d).
-From now one, $\,{\cal N}_s$ is considered as the minimal set so that all nodes in it are required to specify $s$.
-Then, \begin{property} If ${\cal N}_s \!\subset\! \cal T$ is a subset associated with some consistency type a/b/c/d of a segmentation $s,$ then \begin{enumerate} \itemsep2pt
+From this point forward in this paper, $\,{\cal N}_s$ is considered as the minimal set so that all nodes in it are required to specify $s$.
+As a result, \begin{property} If ${\cal N}_s \!\subset\! \cal T$ is a subset associated with some consistency type a/b/c/d of a segmentation $s,$ then \begin{enumerate} \itemsep2pt

-\item[(a)] $s\,$ is a-consistent with $\,\cal T,\,$ if and only if, $\,{\cal N}_s\,$ is a cut of $\,\cal T$ such that each segment of $s$ is a single node of $\,{\cal N}_s.$ The subset $\,{\cal N}_s\,$ associated with a-consistency of $s$ is unique.
+\item[(a)] $s\,$ is a-consistent with $\,\cal T,\,$ if and only if $\,{\cal N}_s\,$ is a cut of $\,\cal T$ such that each segment of $s$ is a single node of $\,{\cal N}_s.$ The subset $\,{\cal N}_s\,$ associated with a-consistency of $s$ is unique.

-\item[(b)] $s\,$ is b-consistent with $\,\cal T,\,$ if and only if, $\,{\cal N}_s\,$ is a cut of $\,\cal T.$
+\item[(b)] $s\,$ is b-consistent with $\,\cal T,\,$ if and only if $\,{\cal N}_s\,$ is a cut of $\,\cal T.$

-\item[(c)] $s\,$ is c-consistent with $\,\cal T,\,$ if and only if, $\,{\cal N}_s\,$ consists of disjoint nodes of $\,\cal T.$
+\item[(c)] $s\,$ is c-consistent with $\,\cal T,\,$ if and only if $\,{\cal N}_s\,$ consists of disjoint nodes of $\,\cal T.$